One-parametric series of SO(1,1)-symmetric (sub-)Lorentzian structures on the universal covering of SL(2,R): The oblate case

 It remains to write an equation for the upper boundary of the set $\A_{\tmax}$.
 In the Lie group $\SU_{1,1}$ in $(q_0,q_1,q_2,q_3)$-coordinates we have the equation $q_1 = \pm q_2$ for the asymptotic $\SO_{1,1}$-orbits.
 If we lift this surface to the universal covering $G$ at a point we get $q_1 = \sin{c}\sqrt{1+|w|^2}$.
 Hence, $c = \pi - \arcsin{\frac{|q_2|}{\sqrt{1+|w|^2}}}$. \end{proof}

 \begin{theorem} If $\mu < 0$, then the cut time is equal to

 The cut locus is $\Cut = \{(\pi,w) \in G \, | \, w \in i\R \}$. \end{theorem}

-\begin{proof} First, note that the light-like geodesics are optimal to the infinity.
-Indeed, if we assume by contradiction that there is an admissible curve coming to some point of a light-like geodesic with non-zero Lorentzian length, then since this curve comes to the boundary of the attainable set $\A$ (see~Propositions~\ref{prop-oblate-atset}), due to the Pontryagin maximum principle in geometric form~\cite[Th.~12.1]{agrachev-sachkov} this curve must be a light-like geodesic and we get a contradiction.
+\begin{proof} First, note that the light-like extremal trajectories are optimal to the infinity.
+Indeed, if we assume by contradiction that there is an admissible curve coming to some point of a light-like extremal trajectory with non-zero Lorentzian length, then since this curve comes to the boundary of the attainable set $\A$ (see~Propositions~\ref{prop-oblate-atset}), due to the Pontryagin maximum principle in geometric form~\cite[Th.~12.1]{agrachev-sachkov} this curve must be a light-like extremal trajectory and we get a contradiction.

 Consider the domain in the pre-image of the exponential map bounded by the first Maxwell time for symmetries